 If one were to approach an IT director with the following question…

 “How do you feel about going live and running the business with a system that will have an automated push every quarter with a large amount of untested functionality by a development team trying to create product that was released too early?”

 Simply by the nature of the releases, they would designate the S/4HANA Cloud as a development environment.

-All of this brings up the question, who could possibly live with S/4HANA Cloud?
+All of this brings up the question, who could live with S/4HANA Cloud?

-SAP has a number of slick S/4HANA Cloud videos, none of which correspond to the actual S/4HANA Cloud product.
-If you want to find out what is not true about S/4HANA Cloud, be sure to listen to Sven Deneken.
-There is no lie about S/4HANA Cloud that Sven Deneken is unprepared to tell.
+SAP has several slick S/4HANA Cloud videos, none of which correspond to the actual S/4HANA Cloud product.
+If you want to find out what is not true about S/4HANA Cloud, and if you want important things to be left out, be sure to listen to Sven Deneken, who has lied like all SAP product managers way into his position.
+There is no falsehood about S/4HANA Cloud that Sven Deneken is unprepared to tell.
 I can’t be sure, but Sven may moonlight as a standup comedian.

 Because there is no way such a system can be relied upon, and the overhead of dealing with pushed updates is too high.
-The costs imposed by the system, even if the small footprint of functionality is ignored momentarily, would put a company’s business at risk.
+Even if the small functionality footprint is ignored momentarily, the system’s costs will put a company’s business at risk.

 Do I have to say it?